jhmatthews/msynchro/docs/source/description.rst

 Tridiagonal matrix algorithm
 ================================================
 The TDM algorithm is used to solve a continuity equation of the form.
-This discussion broadly follows that given by `Chiaberge and Ghisellini (1999) <https://ui.adsabs.harvard.edu/abs/1999MNRAS.306..551C/abstract>`_.
+This discussion broadly follows that given by `Chiaberge & Ghisellini (1999) <https://ui.adsabs.harvard.edu/abs/1999MNRAS.306..551C/abstract>`_ -- see also `Chang & Cooper (1970) <https://ui.adsabs.harvard.edu/abs/1970JCoPh...6....1C/abstract>`_.
 The algorithm is intended to solve equations of the following form

 .. math::